Omnissa Horizon 8 Console Configuration

 Horizon Service Account

-1. Create an account in Active Directory that VMware Horizon will use to login to vCenter.
+1. Create an account in Active Directory that Omnissa Horizon will use to login to vCenter.
 This account can also be used by Instant Clones to create computer accounts in Active Directory.

 2. Make sure the password does not expire.